 Enjoy an unforgettable hike on Mount Hereford with the Neil-Tillotson Hiking Trail!

 The trail features babbling brooks, the spectacular Donat Falls, and the delectable fragrance of balsam firs.
 Also admirable are the area’s many bird species, as Mount Hereford is a recognized bird watching site.
 Visitors furthermore have the opportunity to take in a diversity of forest settings, starting with maple, then conifer and finally boreal forests.

 Mount Hereford’s summit offers a panoramic 360° view from a height of 875 metres—the third highest point in the Eastern Townships!
 The American valley below is resplendent with lakes and mountains.
 Hikers can also stop at a picnic table on the trail to enjoy a snack on their journey.

 Admittance is free and the trail is accessible in the winter for snowshoeing and intermediate-level offtrail cross-country skiing.

-THERE ARE THREE WAYS TO ACCESS THE HIKING TRAIL
+THERE ARE two WAYS TO ACCESS THE HIKING TRAIL

 1- East Hereford entrance